Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Learn Where to Stop

 Surprised that this is the first step in the list?
-Well don’t be; learning when to quit is always the first thing to learn when studying how to haggle to success.
+Well, don’t be; learning when to quit is always the first thing to learn when studying how to haggle successfully.

-Whether it’s by the book or through experience, there will always be that stubborn human being who will not be easy to sway to.
+Whether it’s by the book or through experience, there will always be that stubborn human being who will not be easy to sway.
 In times like those, it’s better to quit.

 Never feel bad when quitting.
 This is not the end of the road for you as a negotiator.
 It just means that negotiations have stopped, but it doesn’t mean that you are a lousy negotiator.